 Whether you live in harsh snow weather or traveling to rainy places like wintertime in Seattle, it is heart breaking to see any water stains and damages on your new suede shoes.
 As a result, you need these simple suede cleaning tips to care for and maintain your favorite suede boots.

 If you are about to throw away your favorite suede boots, stop for a second to review these simple suede cleaning tips that’ll make your shoes look brand new again.
-You will be surprised how easy cleaning at home is with a few tips and tricks.
+You will be surprised how easy it is to clean shoes at home is with a few tips and tricks.
 Start today by learning how to clean your suede shoes at home with a few simple tricks.

 How To Clean Suede Shoes